Blog

 Industrial Applications

 Fiber lasers can remove all types of oxides from metal surfaces.
 Laser oxide removal is widely used to prepare surfaces for laser welding, coatings, or adhesives.
-For coating and adhesive surface preparation, single-mode fiber lasers are ideal, as they can both remove oxides and texture the surface at the same time, improving the coating’s adhesion in the process.
+For coating and adhesive surface preparation, single-mode fiber lasers are ideal, as they can both remove oxides and texture the surface at the same time.

 Laser coating removal, also known as laser paint stripping or laser paint removal, is a popular choice for removing coatings such as e-coating, powder coating, and phosphate coating.

 Fiber lasers offer the precision needed to eliminate masking operations in production lines.
-Instead of masking and coating parts, parts are fully coated and the laser removes the coating from the areas that would have been masked otherwise.
-This eliminates masking errors, improves precision and repeatability, and speeds up the coating process.
+Instead of masking and coating parts, parts are fully coated and the laser removes the coating from selected areas.
+This solution eliminates masking errors, improves precision and repeatability, and speeds up the coating process.

 Advantages of Fiber Laser Cleaning